okelomax/simple_shell/README.md

 $

-The following are c file that explain project in details.
+The following are c files that explain project in details.

 Write a beautiful code that passes the Betty checks Write a UNIX command line interpreter